-Our history tells of generations of Filipinos who were treated as second class citizens for hundreds of years under a European colonial power.
+Our history tells of generations of Filipinos who were treated as second-class citizens for hundreds of years under a European colonial power.
 Christianity was brought to Philippine shores as a tool to colonize.
 We almost lost our cultural identity.
-The residential schools were used as a tool to “assimilate” Indigenous youth into what was then thought of as Canadian society, to educate and convert into the Christian faith.
+The residential schools were used as a tool to “assimilate” Indigenous youth into what was then thought of as Canadian society, to educate and convert them into the Christian faith.

 Filipinos everywhere in the world face racism in these modern times.
 Amid the pandemic, anti-Asian hate is at an all-time high.
 First Nations peoples continue to fight racism as well, painfully on traditional lands that the first Europeans claimed as their own.

 The discoveries of the unidentified graves of Indigenous youth come as we Christians grapple with the irony that some of those residential schools were run by the same pro-life, anti-abortion Catholic church most of us are members of actually played a major part in this genocide.
 We as immigrants grapple with the irony that the same government that welcomed us was also party to this crime against humanity.

 Even with far-reaching soul-searching, there will be no quick answers.
 We can not simply point fingers at church and government.
 Accountability extends to everyone in Canada.

 The United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) has been in place since 2007.
 In 2015, Canada finally adopted the Truth and Reconciliation Commission of Canada’s (TRC) Calls to Action as its response to UNDRIP which promises to redress the shameful legacy of residential schools and advance the process of reconciliation.